yaml-extend/yaml-extend/README.md

 const loaded = load(str);
 ```

-Also wrapper accept url paths for yaml files directly in the place of YAML string, it only accept files that end with .yml or .yaml
+Wrapper accept file system paths for yaml files directly in the place of YAML string, it only accept files that end with .yml or .yaml

 ```js
 import { load } from "yaml-extend";